NCIP/cacis/trim-loader-client/README.txt

 2) Run the Maven plugin from pco/trim-loader-client: mvn gov.nih.nci.cacis:trim-loader-client:build-trim-loader

-This will create a trim-loader.jar file in the pco/trim-loader-client/target directory
+This will create a trim-loader.jar file in the pco/trim-loader-client/target/trim-loader-client directory.

 3) Unzip the trim-loader.jar to the same directory of trim-loader.jar, this can be in any directory (the target directory is fine) :